 Smile and be confident.
 Say how you’ve enjoyed talking about their business and thank them for their time.
 Leave a business card, if you haven’t already, and say you’re happy to discuss anything further over the phone.

 Remember, that final impression is just as important as the first.
-So make sure you tidy up after yourself, tuck your chair back under the meeting table, refrain from using your phone until you’ve left and be ready for some small talk on the way out, just in case.
+So make sure you tidy up after yourself, tuck your chair back under the meeting table, refrain from using your phone until you’ve left.
+Be ready for some small talk on the way out, just in case.

 A week or so later, follow things up with a friendly email or phone call.
-Just to show that you’re still available if the prospect wants to discuss anything further.
+To show that you’re still available if the prospect wants to discuss anything further.
 After such a successful meeting, you’ll most likely win the work.
 But if you haven’t, don’t take it personally and don’t let it dent your confidence.
-You win some, you lose some.
+You win some; you lose some.
 And it’s all helpful experience in the end.